gap-system/gap/INSTALL.md

 (note that on BSD systems you have to call `gmake` instead of `make`).

 Both will produce a lot of text output.
 You should end up with an executable called `gap` which you can use to start GAP.
-In addition, there is a shell script `bin/gap.sh` which you can copy to a directory that is listed in your search path.
-(This shell script starts the `gap` executable and also passes an argument to it that indicates where the GAP library is).
+You can create a symbolic link to it in a directory that is listed in your `PATH` environment variable.

 macOS users please note that this script must be started from within the Terminal Application.
 It is not possible to start GAP by clicking this